-- Everyone can be a good facilitator. - Training should be enjoyable. - Methods and skills represent the most important part of training. - A facilitator's personality is central to the success of training. - A facilitator's skills are central to the success of the training. - A facilitator should leave his/her personal values at home. - A facilitator has a lot of power in the group. - A facilitator should like all participants otherwise the results will be jeopardized. - A facilitator must be prepared to always respond to participants' needs. - A facilitator should help participants reach the conclusion that he/she wants them to reach. - In a training session, participants need to receive "recipes". - The purpose of every training is personal development. - A good facilitator develops friendly relationships with all the participants. - A facilitator must never acknowledge his/or her lack of knowledge or experience in a certain area because this will severely undermine his/her credibility with the group. - A facilitator should be completely neutral in his/her dealings with participants. - Most of the responsibility for learning falls on the facilitator.
+- Everyone can be a good facilitator.

+- Training should be enjoyable.

+- Methods and skills represent the most important part of training. - A facilitator's personality is central to the success of training. - A facilitator's skills are central to the success of the training. - A facilitator should leave his/her personal values at home. - A facilitator has a lot of power in the group. - A facilitator should like all participants otherwise the results will be jeopardized. - A facilitator must be prepared to always respond to participants' needs. - A facilitator should help participants reach the conclusion that he/she wants them to reach. - In a training session, participants need to receive "recipes". - The purpose of every training is personal development. - A good facilitator develops friendly relationships with all the participants. - A facilitator must never acknowledge his/or her lack of knowledge or experience in a certain area because this will severely undermine his/her credibility with the group. - A facilitator should be completely neutral in his/her dealings with participants. - Most of the responsibility for learning falls on the facilitator. - Male and female facilitators face the same challenges.

-Questions to consider:
+Questions for discussion: